eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.database.inlinetable.md

 kind: TUTORIAL
 number: 1.3.3
 ---
-# Special Table -  Inline Table
+# Daanse Tutorial - Database Inline Table

 The Inline Table is a special Table that is used to hold the data in the mapping.
 The Inline Table is not a table in the Database, but because it holds the data it can act as a Table.
 The Server must create at runtime Inline Statements of this Table.